 6407.
 DEPENDENCY OR HARDSHIP

 1. General.
 The CMC and the GCMCA may direct the separation of enlisted Marines for dependency or hardship.
 Applications from Marines who have been granted temporary additional duty with a unit for the purpose of applying for this type of separation will be forwarded to the CMC (MMSR-3) for consideration.
-Marines granted Permissive Temporary Additional Duty (PTAD) to a unit for humanitarian reasons and subsequently request a hardship discharge will continue to submit this request to the CMC (MMEA 86) for consideration per paragraph 1301 of MCO P1000.6G (ACTSMAN).
+Marines granted Permissive Temporary Additional Duty (PTAD) to a unit for humanitarian reasons and subsequently request a hardship discharge will continue to submit this request to the CMC (MMEA 86) for consideration per paragraph 1301 of reference (be) MCO 1000.6 (ACTSMAN).
 The CMC (MMEA 86 and MMSR-3) will determine if the request meets humanitarian/hardship discharge criteria.
 The GCMCA will consider applications from Marines at their parent command; these applications are not reviewed or considered by CMC.

 2. Criteria.
 Separation may be directed when genuine dependency or undue hardship exists under the following circumstances: